 Chateau Lamothe Despujols Vineyards, Terroir, Grapes, Winemaking

-The 7.48 hectare vineyard of Chateau Lamothe Despujols in Sauternes is planted to 85% Semillon, 10% Sauvignon Blanc and 5% Muscadelle.
-The terroir is a mix of limestone, sand, gravel and clay soils, on a plateau, with a southwest exposure.
+The 7.48-hectare vineyard of Chateau Lamothe Despujols in Sauternes is planted to 85% Semillon, 10% Sauvignon Blanc and 5% Muscadelle.
+The terroir is a mix of limestone, sand, gravel, and clay soils, on a plateau, with southwest exposures.
 The vines are on average 40 years of age.
 But the vineyards of Chateau Lamothe Despujols also have old vines.
 Some of their oldest vines are more than 70 years of age.

 When to Drink Chateau Lamothe Despujols, Anticipated Maturity, Decanting Time

 Chateau Lamothe Despujols can be enjoyed on the young side with no decanting.
 In fact, it is delicious and quite a treat young, even on release!
 However, Chateau Lamothe Despujols is better with age and does not reach full maturity until it’s between 9-20 years of age, or in some years, perhaps even longer in the best vintages!
 With Chateau Lamothe Despujols, and frankly, all Sauternes, the temperature is more important than decanting.

 Serving Chateau Lamothe Despujols with Wine and Food Pairings

 Chateau Lamothe Despujols is best served at 14 degrees Celsius, 57 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 The wine will naturally warm in the glass, while it develops more aromatic complexities and fleshes out.